 Practical Composting Courses at Stokes Wood Allotments, Leicester

-their waste or making their own compost.
+process their waste to making their own compost.
 These bins spoil the look of the site and demonstrate a waste of a valuable means of improving the soil of the allotment.
-The problem is not confined to allotments, a 2004 survey
+The problem is not confined to allotments, a 2004

-showed that as many as 40% of householders who had brought a bin and started home composting stopped using because of a lack of composting knowledge.
-This led to Councils offering leaflets, web pages and trained “master composters” to provide
+survey showed that as many as 40% of householders who had brought a bin and started home composting stopped using because of a lack of composting knowledge.
+This led to Councils offering leaflets, web pages and trained “master composters”

 cheap Bokashi system.

-It is designed for those who have recently taken on a new allotment plot or have purchased or are considering purchasing, a compost bin through a Council
+It is also suitable for those who have recently taken on a new allotment plot or have purchased or are considering purchasing, a compost bin through a Council subsidized scheme as

-subsidized scheme as well as allotment plot holders who wish to extend their knowledge of composting techniques.
-Allotments and large gardens provide an opportunity for using different composting techniques e.g. trench, lasagne or hot
+well as allotment plot holders who wish to extend their knowledge of composting techniques.
+Allotments and large gardens provide an opportunity for using different composting techniques e.g. trench, lasagne or hot composting.
+As well

 Participants will receive training to develop a composting skill set, and a knowledge of: